omarbelkady/LinuxTerminalBash/README.md

     - End User Layer
     - Uses: Coax, Fiber, Wireless, Hubs, Repeaters

-- Data Link Layer: Data unit at this layer is the frame.
+- Data Link Layer[Layer 2]: Data unit at this layer is the frame.
 It is attached to the src&dest address i.e. MAC address.
     - Its size is 48bits/6bytes
     - Represented in 12digits hexadec
     - Frames
     - Uses: Ethernet, PPP, Switch, Bridge

-- Network Layer: Data unit at this layer are Packets.
+- Network Layer[Layer 3]: Data unit at this layer are Packets.
 This is primarily responsible:

     - for managing device addressing
     - tracking location of devices on the netowrk